ruaridhmon/JaxMARL_new_dynamics/README.md

 <h1 align="center">New Overcooked Dynamics Fork</h1>
 In this fork the Overcooked dynamics have been updated to match the new overcooked dynamics.
-In these dynamics the agent must interact with the pot to start cooking and the environments can be defined to allow for different soups to be made.
+In these dynamics the agent must interact with the pot to start cooking and different soups can be made in the environment.

 - reward shaping needs to be adjusted to enable convergence across layouts
 - the visualisation could be improved to show the number of onions and tomatoes on a plate